Company Statement: Bright Horizons' response to the sentencing of Vincent Chan.

 What happened at our former Finchley Road Nursery in North London was an appalling breach of trust by one individual and we acknowledge how devastating this is for the families affected.
 We are fully committed to taking learning from this case.

 We know this case has understandably raised many questions among families and in the media.
-While we may not have every answer right now, we’ve shared information relating to the most common questions to provide clarity and reassurance where we can.
+While we may not have every answer right now, we will continue to share and update information relating to our actions and the most common questions to provide clarity and reassurance where we can.

 We recognise that safeguarding begins from the moment a candidate indicates an interest in working for us.
 As such, we have robust Safer Recruitment procedures which comply with relevant regulations.